2 days after Roe reversal, visitors and advocates outside Supreme Court share views, concerns

 “My sign says, ‘Grandmothers already fought for this and won,'” said demonstrator Summer Brouwer.
 “I look back at photos, and even though they’re in black and white, they weren’t from that long ago, 50 years ago?
 We can mobilize.
 We have the capacity to do what they did.”

-Seven-year-old Ellyana also walked in front of the Supreme Court.
+Seven-year-old Eliana also walked in front of the Supreme Court.
 She was adopted from Haiti by the Meyers family of California.

 The Meyers argue for adoption, not abortion.